pingcap/docs-cn/tiflash/tiflash-configuration.md

-listen_host = The TiFlash service listening host. # Generally, it is configured as `0.0.0.0`. tcp_port = The TiFlash TCP service port. http_port = The TiFlash HTTP service port.
+listen_host = The TiFlash service listening host. # Generally, it is configured as `0.0.0.0`. tcp_port = The TiFlash TCP service port. http_port = The TiFlash HTTP service port. mark_cache_size = 5368709120 # The cache size limit of the metadata of a data block.
+Generally, you do not need to change this value. minmax_index_cache_size = 5368709120 # The cache size limit of the min-max index of a data block.
+Generally, you do not need to change this value.
 ```

 ```